Cisco: China

 Cisco has been criticized for its involvement in censorship in the People's Republic of China.
 According to author Ethan Gutmann, Cisco and other telecommunications equipment providers supplied the Chinese government with surveillance and Internet infrastructure equipment that is used to block Internet websites and track online activities in China.
 Cisco has stated that it does not customize or develop specialized or unique filtering capabilities to enable governments to block access to information and that it sells the same equipment in China as it sells worldwide.

 Wired News had uncovered a purported leaked, confidential PowerPoint presentation from Cisco that detailed the commercial opportunities of the Golden Shield Project of Internet control.
 In May 2011, a group of Falun Gong practitioners filed a lawsuit under the Alien Tort Statute alleging that Cisco knowingly developed and customized its product to assist the Chinese government in prosecution and abuse of Falun Gong practitioners.
 The lawsuit was dismissed in September 2014 by the United States District Court for the Northern District of California, which decision was appealed to United States Court of Appeals for the Ninth Circuit in September 2015.
 On July 7, 2023, the Court of Appeals for the Ninth Circuit reversed the lower court's decision and ruled the lawsuit may proceed to trial.
 Cisco filed an appeal with the U.S. Supreme Court.

+On April 28, 2026, the U.S. Supreme Court heard a case alleging that Cisco Systems aided the Chinese government in repressing Falun Gong members through its "Golden Shield" surveillance system.
+Filed in 2011 under the Alien Tort Statute, the lawsuit raises questions about corporate complicity in human rights abuses and the use of technology for government control in China.

 In 2020, the Australian Strategic Policy Institute accused at least 82 major brands, including Cisco, of being connected to forced Uyghur labor in Xinjiang.

 Tax fraud investigation

 In October 2007, employees of Cisco's Brazilian unit were arrested on charges that they had imported equipment without paying import duties.
-In response, Cisco stated that they do not import directly into Brazil, and instead use middlemen.
+In response, Cisco stated that it does not import directly into Brazil, and instead use middlemen.